identity-com/on-chain-identity-gateway/solana/program/README.md

 Defines the gateway token structure.

-- `features: u8`: Feature flags that define the type of gateway token.
-Note: Deprecated - This is kept to maintain backwards compatibility, but is not used.
+- `version: u8`: Version field for backwards compatibility - currently 0.
 - `parent_gateway_token: Option<Pubkey>`: If the token is a session token, this is set to the parent token that was used to generate it.
 Note: Deprecated - This is kept to maintain backward compatibility, but is not used.
 - `owner_wallet: Pubkey`: The public key of the wallet to which this token was assigned.
 - `owner_identity: Option<Pubkey>`: The DID (must be on Solana) of the identity to which the token was assigned.
 Note: Deprecated - This is kept to maintain backward compatibility, but is not used.